 To validate the performance of the ARIMA model, we performed sensitivity analyses using data from 2014 to 2018 to forecast monthly death rates from January to December 2019.
 All observed deaths fell within the 95% PI of the expected deaths, suggesting accurate predictions (eTable 2).
 In an additional sensitivity analysis, we “imputed” single-race monthly death data for 2014-2017 bridged-race monthly death data (eTable 3).
 To understand whether excess ADRD-related deaths were primarily due to SAS-CoV-2 infections, we cross-classified ADRD deaths and COVID-19 deaths into four groups and analyzed the corresponding trends: 1) ADRD as an underlying cause, COVID-19 as a contributing cause; 2) ADRD as an underlying cause, COVID-19 not listed as a contributing cause; 3) COVID-19 as an underlying cause, ADRD listed as a contributing cause; and 4) neither COVID-19 nor ADRD as an underlying cause (e.g., cancer deaths), but ADRD as a contributing cause.

 We conducted exploratory analyses to investigate potential reasons for notable declines in excess deaths between years 1 and 2.
-Specifically, we evaluated trends in other causes of death at home or in nursing-homes as indicators of change in population size or the possibility of frailty selection, i.e., the frailest individuals with ADRD would have died in pandemic year 1, leaving an unusually small number of individuals with ADRD at risk of death in year 2.
-Either population changes or frailty selection would be expected to reduce all cause of death in year 2.
-We thus compared the temporal patterns of ADRD-related deaths with four other leading causes of death: cancer, heart disease, respiratory disease, and cerebrovascular disease.
+First, to understand how changes in population size in nursing home during the pandemic might have influenced the estimate of excess deaths in nursing home, we obtained the monthly number of nursing home residents from the Centers for Medicare & Medicaid Services (CMS) for the years 2019 to 2022 and calculated the adjusted observed number of deaths by comparing the number of total residents from March 2020 to February 2022 to the corresponding monthly number in 2019 (see online supplemental text for details).
+Second, we evaluated trends in other causes of death at home or in nursing-homes to investigate the possibility of frailty selection, i.e., the frailest individuals with ADRD would have died in pandemic year 1, leaving an unusually small number of individuals with ADRD at risk of death in year 2.
+We compared the temporal patterns of ADRD-related deaths with four other leading causes of death: cancer, heart disease, respiratory disease, and cerebrovascular disease.
 To facilitate comparisons, we defined a baseline monthly mortality level for each cause, estimated as the average death count over the 12 months preceding the pandemic (March 2019-February 2020 inclusive).
-Second, we used weekly COVID-19 vaccination data from the CDC COVID Data Tracker to understand how vaccination may have affected excess mortality.
+Third, we used weekly COVID-19 vaccination data from the CDC COVID Data Tracker to understand how vaccination may have affected excess mortality.
 Specifically, we assessed how changes in annualized excess ADRD-related deaths differed by vaccine coverage across US states (see supplemental document for details).14

 All analyses were performed using R, version 4.2.1.
 This study used publicly available data, was not subject to Human Subjects Review, and followed the STROBE guidelines.